 Norwegian Brown Stew

 Norway has lots of different stews.
 I think it comes from Norwegians being fragile and using leftovers from last week meals.
 Norwegian brown stew is the one we would make if we had beef leftover and some extra root vegetables.
-Potatoes, carrots and onions are the basics but you can add almost any root.
-Locally now rutabaga and parsley root has its season in Norway and I added in that!
+Potatoes, carrots, and onions are the basics, but you can add almost any root.
+Locally now rutabaga and parsley root have its season in Norway, and I added in that!

 - Dice the meat.
-I like to cut off the big chunks of fat but that’s totally up to you.
+I like to cut off the big chunks of fat, but that’s entirely up to you.

-- Melt butter and add in the meat when butter turns brown in color
+- Melt butter and add in the meat when butter turns brown.

-- Season the meat with salt and pepper.
+- Season the beef with salt and pepper.
 (I use a pepper-mix when seasoning)

 - Add fried meat to a large pot and add in broth.
 Slowly bring to a boil.